 Excused absences are those due to an illness, a medical appointment, a court appearance, a death in the family or a religious holiday.
+All other reasons will be unexcused.
 Please understand that all absences are considered unexcused until we hear from a parent/guardian.
+We may ask for a doctor's note for an illness lasting 5 or more days.